-My project, Abstract Brutalism, is a continuation of a line of creative enquiry I have been pursuing since 2005.
-As a Landscape Architecture student, I was drawn to the revolutionary, 20 year project of New Babylon by the Dutch artist Constant Nieuwenhuys.
+Abstract Brutalism is a continuation of a line of creative enquiry I have been pursuing since 2008.
+As a Landscape Architecture student, I was introduced to the revolutionary 20 year project of New Babylon by the Dutch artist Constant Nieuwenhuys.

-The monumental, fictional structures Constant created to accommodate the rise of humanities theoretical evolution into Homo Ludens (based on the 1938 book by cultural theorist, Johan Huizinga), was the catalyst for my appreciation of Brutalist architecture.
+The monumental, fictional structures designed to accommodate humanities theoretical evolution into Homo Ludens (based on the 1938 book of the same name by cultural theorist Johan Huizinga), was the catalyst for my obsession with Brutalist architecture.

-Homo Ludens is the notion that human’s inevitable next iteration as a species is that of a ‘leisured’ being.
-The theory is that as technology marches on, AI and automation replaces humans in the workplace, people must occupy their time with more recreational pursuits.
-‘Ludens’ is that active participle of the Latin verb Ludere, whose closest English equivalent translation simultaneously refers to ‘sport’, ‘play’, ‘school’ and ‘practice’.
+Homo Ludens is the notion that humanities inevitable iteration as a species is that of the ‘Leisured’ human.
+The theory suggests that as technology marches on, AI & automation replaces human endeavour in the workplace.
+As a result, humans must occupy their time with more recreational pursuits.

-New Babylon occupies an unusual position in that it is both regarded as an artistic and an architectural project.
-Paradoxically, it conveys the potential as a utopian and a dystopian vision for humanity.
-Its inception, via COBRA and the Situationist International art movements, came when the rebuilding of Europe in the post-war years offered contradictory glimpses of a wonderful and simultaneously terrifying future.
+New Babylon occupies an unusual position in that it is regarded as both an artistic & an architectural project.
+Paradoxically, it conveys the potential as a utopian & a dystopian vision for humanity.
+It offers contradictory glimpses of a wonderful & simultaneously terrifying vision of the future.

-As a practitioner of modernist design theory and Stoic philosophy, these brooding monoliths of the urban landscape fascinate me.
-Brutalist architectures physical magnetism emanates a powerful, often threatening presence.
-This attraction is not one of a traditional aesthetic (under no circumstances can they be described as ‘pretty’), rather, they exude an over-whelming sense of unapologetic gravitas that makes the built environment the dwell in vibrate.
+As an student of modernist design theory & Stoic philosophy, these brooding monoliths of the urban landscape fascinate me.
+Brutalist architectures physical magnetism emanates a powerful, threatening presence.
+The attraction is not one of traditional aesthetic (to their credit, they cannot be described as pretty), rather, they exude an over-whelming sense of unapologetic gravitas that makes the built environment the dwell in vibrate.
 The British social commentator Johnathan Meades describes Brutalist buildings as “…architecture for grown-ups”.
 It is this sense of physical presence that I strive for in my paintings.

-My own working paradox is that of working in two dimensions, whilst drawing from a three-dimensional theory and discipline.
-My ambition is to convey the sense of vibrating presence Brutalist architecture emits, via the two-dimensional plane of the ‘canvas’.
-This sense of presence can be achieved and is seen in the work of Clyfford Still (who, as a child lived, in Alberta) and Mark Rothko.
-Both are examples of two-dimensional artists whose work dominate the spaces they occupy.
+My own working paradox is that of working in two dimensions, whilst drawing from three dimensional theory & discipline.
+My ambition is to convey the sense of vibrating presence Brutalist architecture emits via the two dimensional plane of the ‘canvas’.
+This sense of presence is seen in the work of Clyfford Still & Mark Rothko.
+Both are examples of artists whose work dominate the spaces they occupy.